ExpressionEngine/ExpressionEngine-User-Guide/source/general/add-ons.rst

 Add-Ons
 #######

-ExpressionEngine isn't a single, inflexible piece of software.
-It was designed to be a platform for developers to easily extend to enable rich functionality.
+Rather than a single, inflexible piece of software, ExpressionEngine was designed to be a platform for developers to easily extend to enable rich functionality.
 Like an operating system, it ships with a set of "apps" to cover the basic necessities right out of the box.
 We call those apps *Add-Ons*.

 Have a need for :doc:`RSS </modules/rss/index>`?  :doc:`Search
 </modules/search/index>`?  :doc:`Comments </modules/comment/index>`?
 Install